griffithlab/pVACtools/docs/pvacseq/input_file_prep/readcounts.rst

 sample using the ``sample_name`` parameter and treat that sample as the tumor sample.

-For this tumor sample the tumor RNA depth is determined from the ``RDP`` format field.
+For this tumor sample, the tumor RNA depth is determined from the ``RDP`` format field.
 The tumor RNA VAF is determined from the ``RAF`` field.
 If the VCF does not contain a ``RAF`` format field, the tumor RNA VAF is calculated from the ``RAD`` and ``RDP`` fields by dividing the allele count by the total read depth.